 Mable was a devoted member of Friendship Baptist Church, under Pastor Rev. R.L Arcliield, Sr. for over 30 years where she taught in the Sunday School, Baptist Training Union, and Vacation Bible School. she was a member of the choir and was known for her beautiful voice.
 She later joined Saint Philip’s Baptist Church, where she remained until her health failed and her transition home.
 Her whole life was a witnessed to God's greatness and mercy and she was not shy sharing others.
 Her motto "God First, Others, me."
 She never met a stranger, and shared the Gospel everywhere she went.

 Mable was preceded in death by her father, mother, and sister Norma and she leaves to mourn her sister Ellevia (Winford) Smith, brother Leon, Jr. (Johnnie) Jones, brother-in-law Carlton D.Baker (Norma), her children: Kenneth (Cheryl) Jones, Leo (Martha) Bailey and Marian (Johnnie) Harris, one God-Son, Lawrence Randle, III, as well as six grandchildren, eight great-grandchildren, and a host of nieces, nephews and friends.

 Mable’s presence will be missed on this each, but we know she is happy with her Lord.
 We give thanks for the time she spent with us on this earth and look forward to seeing her again.

-To send flowers to Mable's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mable Ruth Steen, please visit our floral store.